BlueCorax/ansible-zOS-dataset-sync/README.md

 # ansible-zOS-dataset-sync
-Import / Export multiple datasets from z/OS with Ansible
+Import / Export multiple datasets from z/OS with Ansible.

 ## Notes
 I heard from COBOL Devs and z/OS engineers that they often run into the problem that they need JCLs on other z/OS instances.
 However copying the necessary datasets manually is not very pleasant and a Rexx script is often too complex / requires too much customization with each move.